 - -You’ll be prompted to enter your basic details and create an account name and password.

 - -Etsy will send a verification, to validate your mobile number and mail ID.

 - -A faster way to create an Etsy account is by using your Google or Facebook ID.

 - The next thing to do is to customize your new account.

-- -Etsy has several categories by which they divide the seller’s products.
-Choose the category your jewellery falls under.
+- Etsy has several categories by which they divide the seller’s products.
+Choose the category your jewelry falls under.